-Madhya Pradesh: BJP leader Kailash Vijayvargiya’s son thrashes municipal officer with cricket bat
+BJP leader Kailash Vijayvargiya’s son arrested for beating Indore municipal officer with cricket bat

-Akash Vijayvargiya, a BJP MLA, attacked the officer during an anti-encroachment drive, claiming that a building was demolished illegally.
+A case has been registered against Akash Vijayvargiya, who is an MLA, and 10 people.

-Akash Vijayvargiya, a Bharatiya Janata Party MLA in Indore, Madhya Pradesh, assaulted a municipal corporation officer with a cricket bat on Tuesday, The Indian Express reported.
-He is the son of BJP General Secretary Kailash Vijayvargiya.
+The Madhya Pradesh Police on Wednesday arrested Bharatiya Janata Party MLA Akash Vijayvargiya in Indore for assaulting a municipal corporation officer with a cricket bat, News18 Madhya Pradesh reported.
+The legislator is the son of BJP General Secretary Kailash Vijayvargiya.

+A case has been registered against the MLA and 10 people for assaulting the municipal officer, according to ANI.

-In a video clip of the incident, Akash Vijayvargiya is seen attacking the municipal officer who was part of an anti-encroachment drive in Indore.
+In a video clip of the incident, Akash Vijayvargiya is seen attacking the officer, who was part of an anti-encroachment drive in Indore.
 The BJP legislator hit the officer with a cricket bat and chased him even as security personnel tried to stop Vijayvargiya.

 An anti-encroachment team was working to demolish a dilapidated house in Ganji Compound locality when the incident took place.
 The team was identifying weak structures to be demolished in view of the monsoon.